ntk148v/til/kubernetes/README.md

 ### 9. Label & Selector

 - Labels are a set of key/value pairs, which are attached to object metadata.
+- Use labels to select, organize and group objects.
+- Unlike name and UIDs, labels don't provide identify a set of objects.
+Via a label selector, the client/user can identify a set of objects.
+The label selector is the core grouping primitive in Kubernetes.
+- 2 types of selector: equality-based and set-based.

 ## Installation